 Master of Science in Applied Biology

-The Master of Science in applied biology program at Salisbury University addresses the growing need for a technologically trained workforce with special skills in biotechnology and laboratory and environmental science.
-The curriculum emphasizes the development of skills in research and relates practical experiences to a strong background in theory.
+The Master of Science in Applied Biology program at Salisbury University addresses the growing need for a trained workforce with special skills in biotechnology, laboratory and environmental science.
+The graduate curriculum emphasizes the development of skills in research and relates practical experiences to a strong background in theory.

 The scope of biological science is broad, and training in this field can lead to many diverse careers.
-Through SU’s program, you will join a research laboratory and gain valuable experience and knowledge that will support further educational goals (such as Ph.D. or professional programs) or lead directly to employment.
+Through SU’s graduate program, you will join a research laboratory and gain valuable experience and knowledge that will propel you to reach your future goals.
+Our graduates have gone on to competitive Ph.D. and professional programs, and many have gone directly to employment.

 Graduates of the program may go on to careers such as: